kbroman/blog/content/post/2019-02-18_omg_binder.md

     rprojroot
 ```

-They two appraoches do the same thing.
+They two approaches do the same thing.
 I think the `install.R` approach
 seems easier, but the `DESCRIPTION` approach maybe seems more natural for
 R package developers, and would allow the repository to both use this
 binder business and also be a proper R package.